HackYourFuture/JavaScript2/README.md

 In order to successfully complete this module you will need to master the following:

--
+- Understand what the DOM is
+- Use the basics of DOM Manipulation
+- Differentiate between synchronous and asynchronous operations
+- Gain awareness of the inner workings of JavaScript

-- Learn how to think like a programmer
+- Learn to think based on principles, instead of libraries and frameworks

 ## How to use this repository